Gluten Free Chocolate Pumpkin Cake

 • Pour the batter into prepared bundt pan and spread evenly on the top.

-• Bake for 40-50 minutes until toothpick inserted in cake comes out clean.
-Let cake cool completely in the pan before inverting to remove from the pan.
+• Bake at 350°F for 40-50 minutes until a toothpick inserted in the cake comes out clean.
+Let the cake cool completely in the pan before inverting to remove it from the pan.

-• Once cool, sprinkle with powdered sugar or cover with frosting, whipped cream, or chocolate ganache if desired.
+• Once cool, top with powdered sugar, frosting, whipped cream, or chocolate ganache, if desired.

 Notes